 The process of creating a vision board is to very concretely imagine your life dreams and goals and put them down on paper in the form of pictures, texts, or anything else visual.

-The outcome is to place your vision board where you can see it every day to have a constant reminder of your new year resolutions.
+The outcome is to place your vision board where you can see it every day to have a constant reminder of your new year’s resolutions.

 Can you make a vision board on your phone or computer?

-Traditionally, you would take a large piece of paper or pin board and stick images on it that visualise for you your goals.
+Traditionally, you would take a large piece of paper or pin board and stick images on it that visualise your goals.
 Pretty much like a scrap book.

 While we like doing it the old way and placing the board somewhere on your wall or desk to see it every day, you can also do it online.